Farscape: Continuation

-In February 2014, it was reported that a screenplay for a new Farscape movie was in development.
-At WonderCon in April 2014, Rockne S. O'Bannon confirmed to Nerdacy that a Farscape movie is in development but in very early stages.
-In an interview with The Paley Center for Media in late 2017, O'Bannon confirmed that work on a movie is still ongoing.
+In February 2014, it was reported that a screenplay for a new Farscape film was in development.
+At WonderCon in April 2014, Rockne S. O'Bannon confirmed to Nerdacy that a Farscape film is in development but in very early stages.
+In an interview with The Paley Center for Media in late 2017, O'Bannon confirmed that work on a film is still ongoing.

 In August 2018, in an interview by Den of Geek, Brian Henson talked about what's holding up the return of Farscape.
-"I’ve been trying really hard with Farscape.
-And I’m going to keep trying.
-It’s just not quite right still."
-He added, "It’s one of those instances where it’s us, the creators, who need to keep working on it.
-And feeling no: that didn’t work that time.
-No, it’s still not quite working.
-It’s really down to us."
+"I've been trying really hard with Farscape.
+And I'm going to keep trying.
+It's just not quite right still."
+He added, "It's one of those instances where it's us, the creators, who need to keep working on it.
+And feeling no: that didn't work that time.
+No, it's still not quite working.
+It's really down to us."